Standard Operating Procedures Review of Investigational Device Exemption (IDE) Application-Specific Issues

 5.1.
 Sponsor Teleconference

 5.1.1.
-CDRH review staff should offer sponsors a teleconference to occur within 10 business days following any IDE disapproval decision or any second-round or subsequent conditional approval decision.
-The purpose of the teleconference is to clarify CDRH’s reasons for IDE disapproval or conditional approval, but not to review additional information submitted by the Sponsor in response to identified deficiencies or discuss issues unrelated to the deficiencies listed in the letter.
-If a sponsor cannot meet during the time(s) proposed by the review team, the meeting should be scheduled as soon as is reasonably possible.
+CDRH review staff should offer sponsors a teleconference to occur within 10 business days following any IDE DSAP decision or any second-round or subsequent APCN decision.
+The purpose of the teleconference is to clarify CDRH’s reasons for IDE DSAP or APCN, but not to review additional information submitted by the Sponsor in response to identified deficiencies or discuss issues unrelated to the deficiencies listed in the letter.
+If a sponsor wishes to meet but cannot meet during the time(s) proposed by the review team, the meeting should be scheduled as soon as is reasonably possible.
 The review staff is responsible for documenting the purpose and content of the teleconference in the administrative record consistent with existing CDRH policy.

-5.2.
-Second Round (and subsequent) IDE Disapprovals and Conditional Approvals

-5.2.2.
-CDRH review staff should offer sponsors a teleconference (see 5.1.1) and should include the Clinical Trials Director in the 10-day IDE disapproval or conditional approval teleconference.

-5.2.3.
-The Clinical Trials Director will schedule and facilitate an internal meeting with the review team and relevant Branch and Division management to discuss the IDE and the remaining outstanding issues.
-This meeting should be conducted prior to the disapproval or conditional approval teleconference with the sponsor.
-If the Clinical Trials Director reviews the administrative record and determines an internal meeting is unnecessary, he/she may cancel it at their discretion.

 5.3.
+Second Round (and subsequent) IDE DSAP and APCN Decisions

+5.3.1.
+CDRH review staff should offer sponsors a teleconference (see 5.1.1) and should include the CTD in the 10-day IDE DSAP or APCN teleconference.

+5.3.2.
+The CTD will schedule and facilitate an internal meeting with the review team and relevant Branch and Division management to discuss the IDE and the remaining outstanding issues.
+This meeting should be conducted prior to the DSAP or APCN teleconference with the sponsor.
+If the CTD reviews the administrative record and determines an internal meeting is unnecessary, he/she may cancel it at their discretion.

-Third Round (and subsequent) IDE Submissions in Response to Disapproval and Conditional Approval Decisions
+5.4.
+Third Round (and subsequent) IDE Submissions in Response to DSAP and APCN Decisions

-5.3.3.
-At least 5 days prior to issuance of a 3rd round (or subsequent) decision letter to the sponsor, the lead reviewer will notify the Clinical Trials Director and cc: the Office Director notifying them of the Division decision.
+5.4.2.
+At least 5 days prior to issuance of a 3rd round (or subsequent) decision letter to the sponsor, the lead reviewer will email the CTD and cc: the Office Director notifying them of the Division decision and providing the draft decision letter and review documents.
+If necessary due to time limitations, division management may request that the CTD review the documents concurrently with division management, after branch level review and concurrence.
 The e-mail should have “IDE [ROUND #] ROUND [DECISION] – [file number]” in the subject line.

-5.3.4.
-At their discretion, the Clinical Trials Director may request a meeting with the review team prior to issuance of the letter.
+5.4.3.
+At their discretion, the CTD may request a meeting with the review team prior to issuance of the letter.

-5.4.1.
-If the Clinical Trials Director and the Division are able to identify a mutually agreeable path forward, then the review Division staff is responsible for documenting the decision and the rationale in the administrative file.
+5.5.1.
+If the CTD and the Division are able to identify a mutually agreeable path forward, then the review Division staff is responsible for documenting the decision and the rationale in the administrative file.

-5.4.2.
-If the Clinical Trials Director and the Division are unable to identify a mutually agreeable path forward on a disapproved or conditionally approved IDE, then the Clinical Trials Director and Division staff are each responsible for documenting their perspectives in the administrative file.
+5.5.2.
+If the CTD and the Division are unable to identify a mutually agreeable path forward on a disapproved or conditionally approved IDE, then the CTD and Division staff are each responsible for documenting their perspectives in the administrative file.
 The issue should then be brought to the Office Director for their consideration.

-5.4.3.
-Following review of an issue by the Office Director per 5.4.2, the Clinical Trials Director will summarize in writing the Office Director’s decision, including the interactions with the review team, Division management, and Office management as well as the identified next steps and provide a written memo to be included in the administrative file.
+5.5.3.
+Following review of an issue by the Office Director per 5.4.2, the CTD will summarize in writing the Office Director’s decision, including the interactions with the review team, Division management, and Office management as well as the identified next steps and provide a written memo to be included in the administrative file.
 The Office Director and Division Management should co-sign the memo and either indicate their concurrence with its accuracy or identify and correct inaccuracies.

-5.4.4.
-If a decision is made to modify the deficiencies or approval status for an already issued disapproval or conditional approval letter, the Division will prepare a corrected IDE letter.
+5.5.4.
+If a decision is made to modify the deficiencies or approval status for an already issued DSAP or APCN letter, the Division will prepare a corrected IDE letter.
 The corrected IDE letter should reference the original letter and the sponsor should be contacted in advance of issuance of the corrected letter to explain what changes have been made and the reason for the changes.

 |VERSION #||REASON FOR CHANGE||Revision DATE||Effective DATE||APPROVING OFFICIAL (NAME/TITLE)|